All Episodes

 It's easier to swear on Twitter in writing.

-You certainly can't nobody what what a despicable person.
+No, but what a despicable person.

-So, when do you think, prior to Donald Trump, when do you think was the last time that we had a good president in the United States?
+So when do you think, prior to Donald Trump, when do you think was the last time that we had a good president in the United States?

-I call these people, I actually I think I coined this term on Twitter because then I did a little search to see if somebody else had used it before me, and I don't think anybody used it before me, but anos Americans in name only.
+But from George Bush Sr. until President Trump, it's just been, you know, I call these people, actually, I think I coined this term on Twitter because then I did a little search to see if somebody else had used it before me.

-I mean, you can go even further, you know from the inception of America herself, you had different factions and forces that tried to prevent the country from truly becoming an independent nation if you go as far back.
+You know, from the inception of America herself, you had different factions and forces that tried to prevent the country from truly becoming an independent nation if you go as far back.

 And through the 1800s as well, there have been attempts to subvert her from within.

-And then you go throughout you know the 20th century, and uh the the state, and this is something that someone I really respect talks a lot about.
+And this is something that someone I really respect talks a lot about, Ned Ryan.

 I could talk to you all day.